adinagit/tiktok-research-api-python/README.md

 <br>
 `python3 tiktok-video-data.py tiktok 20221012 20221020 /tiktok-data/#tiktok.json`

 Now, let's say we want to continue that search.
-We would look in `/tiktok-data/#tiktok.json` and find that the `SEARCH_ID` = 12345 and the `CURSOR` = 500.
+We would look in `/tiktok-data/#tiktok.json` and find that the `SEARCH_ID` = 12345 and the final `CURSOR` = 500.
 Then, we would run:
 <br>
 `python3 tiktok-video-data.py tiktok 20221012 20221020 /tiktok-data/#tiktok.json 12345 500`